Support: Annual meetings

 A person is disqualified from being appointed to the office of churchwarden when he or she has served as churchwarden of the same parish for six years in succession.
 A person must have a gap of at least two years before serving again.

-However, the annual meeting can pass a resolution to the effect that this section of the Measure shall not apply, which would allow the person in question to be appointed after the six years has expired.
+However, the Annual Meeting of Parishioners can pass a resolution to the effect that this section of the Measure shall not apply, which would allow the person in question to be appointed after the six years has expired.
 Such a resolution would take effect immediately.
-For details, download ‘Election of Churchwardens from 2008’ from the resources section of this page.
+The end of the first six-year period, since this rule came into effect, was the Annual Meeting of Parishioners held in 2008.

 For further information, contact the Synodical Secretary.